-My friends, I am so pumped to show you this awesome hairpin leg desk!
+My friends, I am pumped to show you this awesome hairpin leg desk!
 I teamed up with DIY Hairpin Legs and they sent me this amazing set of raw steel hairpin legs and I just knew they would be perfect for my studio!
-At first I was contemplating building a desk with two drawers and a built in pencil holder, but when I assessed my needs more specifically, I realized I needed a smaller sturdy, level surface to do some detail painting on wood signs that I am going to be selling in my Etsy shop.
+I had contemplated building a desk with two drawers and a built in pencil holder, but while assessing my needs more specifically, I realized I needed a smaller sturdy surface to do some detail painting on wood signs that I will be selling in my Etsy shop.

 Sometimes keeping it simple really is better!
-Alright, here’s how I made the desk:
+Alright, here’s how I made the hairpin leg desk:

 (There are some affiliate links in this post which simply means that I get a small commission if you purchase through those links, at no cost to you.
 More details can be found in my Disclosure page.
 Thanks for supporting my small venture.)

-When I opened the shipment from DIY Hairpin Legs I was pleased to find the 28″ 3-rod legs wrapped individually in paper, full instructions on setup and maintenance, screws, and wax. (shown in video above.)
+When I opened the shipment from DIY Hairpin Legs I was pleased to find the 28″ 3-rod legs wrapped individually in paper, with full instructions on setup and maintenance, screws, and wax, which is everything you need.

-I started out by cleaning the legs.
+I started out by cleaning the legs throughly.
 Then waxing them.
 Here they are all prettied up.
-The process is shown in the video above, and found in the instructions that come with the legs.
-Super easy, but important so that your legs are protected and do not rust.
+The process can be found in the instructions that come with the legs.
+It’s super easy, but also important so that your legs are protected and do not rust.